zanadoman/wizard_engine/README.md

 for example to give an Actor's Texture object and empty TextureID. \
 (In this case the renderer will skip the Texture object.) \
 Just to mention another useful example of using ID 0, if you don't want \
-your Actor to have collision, you need to set it's CollisionLayer to 0. \
+your Actor to have collision, you need to set its CollisionLayer to 0. \
 (No collisions occur in CollisionLayer 0)

 ## Example main function